Nor2-io/heim-deploy-action/README.md

-# Heim setup
+# Heim deply

-Action to setup heim on a github runner.
-It also sets the HEIM_HOME variable and adds heim to the path.
+Deploy your heim application using the heim cli

 ## Inputs